yaroslav-gwit/HosterCore/README.md

 ![Hoster Core Screenshot](https://github.com/yaroslav-gwit/HosterCore/raw/main/screenshots/hoster-core-main.png)
 <br>
 My entire perspective on virtualization completely changed when I stumbled upon FreeBSD and bhyve.
 The potential of combining FreeBSD, bhyve, pf, and ZFS became abundantly clear to me.
-However, as I explored existing solutions like `vmbhyve` and `CBSD`, I couldn't help but feel that they didn't quite match up to my expectations.
+However, as I explored existing solutions like `vm-bhyve` and `CBSD`, I couldn't help but feel that they didn't quite match up to my expectations.
 It was this realization that inspired me to embark on a journey to create `Hoster` — a platform that seamlessly integrates bhyve, PF, and ZFS into a powerful virtualization solution.
 You can effortlessly deploy `Hoster` on any hardware, keeping RAM and CPU usage to a minimum.
 Give it a try and let me know your thoughts.
 Your input fuels our continuous project improvements.
 </br>

 ## Leveraging Nebula for Scalable Hoster Networks